Hypothyroidism Diet: Foods to Eat—and Some to Avoid

 Pictured recipe: Air-Fryer Kale Chips

 Egg whites are packed with protein, which can help boost a slow metabolism.
-Don't skip the yolks, though-they're high in both iodine and selenium and deliver a fair amount of protein too.
+Don't skip the yolks, either—they're high in both iodine and selenium and deliver a fair amount of protein too.
 One whole egg has 6 grams of protein and about half of that protein is in the yolk.

 Read more: Can Eating Protein Help Me Lose Weight?